mucommander/mucommander/readme.txt

   (contributed by Alejandro Scandroli)
 - New 'Find' functionality added to the text viewer and editor (contributed by Mariusz Jakubowski)
+- command keyword substitution now applies to marked files as well as the current selection.

 Localization: